 $username ??= 'Anonymous';

-variable wasn't set anywhere else in your code only then it will be set to Anonymous
+If the $username variable wasn't set anywhere else in your code only then it will be set to Anonymous.

 PHP 8 introduced a new syntax called the null safe operator, which provides an optional chaining feature.